 What to Pack

 Costa Rica is a small country, but it's also home to 12 different microclimates, which can make packing tricky.
 As a general rule, casual attire is OK throughout the country.
-May through November is the rainy season in Costa Rica, but it can still rain any time of year, so bringing a raincoat or poncho is a good idea.
-You'll also likely want to pack hiking boots or comfortable walking shoes, insect repellent, sunscreen, and a sun hat.
+May through November is the rainy season in Costa Rica, but it can still rain any time of year, so bring a raincoat or poncho.
+Also pack hiking boots or comfortable walking shoes, insect repellent, sunscreen, and a sun hat.

-If you're spending a lot of time on the beach, a few other items that are helpful to include:
+If you're spending time on the beach, a few other helpful items include:

 - Water shoes

 - Beach towel